Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Tigers covered the spread in their only game when underdogs by 14.5 points or more.

-- Missouri's games this year have gone over the point total in 63.6% of its opportunities (seven times in 11 games with a set point total).
+- Missouri's games this season have eclipsed the over/under in 63.6% of its opportunities (seven times in 11 games with a set point total).

-- Missouri is 1-6 against the spread and 5-2 overall when the team notches more than 24.6 points.
+- Missouri is 1-6 against the spread and 5-2 overall when the team scores more than 24.6 points.

-- When Missouri picks up more than 376.4 yards, the team is 1-7 against the spread and 5-3 overall.
+- In games that Missouri picks up more than 376.4 yards, the team is 1-7 against the spread and 5-3 overall.

-- This season the Tigers have 11 turnovers, two fewer than the Razorbacks have takeaways (13).
+- The Tigers have turned the ball over 11 times, two fewer times than the Razorbacks have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.